KhaledOmarMoustafa/Appium-With-Shaft/README.md

 3-Try to login with a locked out user name.

+4-Unsuccessful Login using a locked-out user.

-4-Successful Login using a valid username and password
+5-Successful Login using a valid username and password

-5-Add a number of items to the shopping cart
+6-Add a number of items to the shopping cart

-6-Enter the shipping details
+7-Enter the shipping details

-7-Complete the order
+8-Complete the order

-8-Close the application
+9-Close the application